Gijs-Koot/Gijs-Koot.github.io/_posts/2018-01-16-swimming-records.md

 I'll consider this question answered, allthough there is much more to be said.
 The most important critique that I can come up with here is that it's perhaps not the best idea to answer this question using records.
 These are weird cases, and with more data, old records or just data from many swimming tournaments, we could produce a much more reliable estimate.

+### 7. Give an estimate of how much time a start adds to adds to swimming

 Now onto the next question; how long does a start take?
-This is kind of tricky because we cannot really isolate the starts from the data, since each record has exactly one start.
+This is tricky because we cannot really isolate the starts from the data, since each record has exactly one start.
 You could say 100m equals 2 x 50m without the extra start, but the swimming speeds are also different.
 I think I'd need some physical model to estimate speed from this data, and then use that in the equation.

 Interesting.
 Hopefully I can do that some other time.
 For now, I'll just use the simplified idea.